Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/unix_intro.md

 ## Overview

-Unix commands are necessary in order to be able to navigate directories/folders in a UNIX-like system.
+Unix commands are necessary for navigating directories/folders in a UNIX-like system.

 - all Unix commands are run in the command-line interface, such as that offered by Terminal on OS X or Git Bash on Windows.